chrisns/talks/nginx.md

 ![bg fit](./images/owasptop10.png)

 <!--
+OWASP periodically publish their top 10 which is a broad consensus from the security community of the most critical risks to to web applications based on current trends and intel.

 I'm going to be talking about Injection which while down 3 places from its number one spot which it held for 14 years from 2007-2021 is still really important, as we'll see quite common and reasonably easy to mitigate against even when the app has vulnerabilities that you might not know about yet.
 -->